cdkuempel/Almaraz_US_protein_nitrogen/README.md

 ## 4. figures

 Figures created in the Figures.Rmd script are saved in the figures folder.
 Further processing was performed to modify the Figure 1 legend in powerpoint.
+Figures 2 and 3 were not made within the repo and are available upon request to the lead author.